Skellefteå, Sweden

 VS 1: Build natural infrastructure to create urban resilience

-VS1 provides improvements of the waterways in the park, making it more attractive to visitors and nearby residents, encouraging people to spend more time in the park.
-The project also measures water flow and quality by placing measuring devices at four points, as well as incorporating results from existing measuring points (another project).
-All measures of water quality and flow are completed, the results are yet to be summarised.
-Adjustments of ditches and ponds were made in another project.
+VS 1 provides improvements of the waterways in the park, making it more attractive to visitors and nearby residents, encouraging people to spend more time in the park.
+VS 1 also measures water flow and quality by placing measuring devices at four points, as well as incorporating results from existing measuring points (implemented in another project).
+As of 2023, all measures of water quality and flow are completed, the results are yet to be summarised.
+Ditches and ponds in the park were also improved in another project.

 VS 2: Creation of a wetland bed to increase biodiversity

-This solution aims to use stormwater to create wetland bed by allowing the new green space area to be partially flooded and to foster planting of indigenous species on the wetland bed.
-The unventory of species has been made.
-The wetland bed has been created in another project by buying pieces of meadow and placing it on the ground.
+VS 2 aims to use stormwater to create wetland bed by allowing the new green space area to be partially flooded and to foster planting of indigenous species on the wetland bed.
+As of 2023, the inventory of species has been made.
+The wetland bed has been created in another project by buying rolls of grass and placing them on the ground.
 VARCITIES will complement this with planting of species if necessary.

-This VS foresees the installation of smart lighting to contribute to an inviting environment and encourage activities in the park.
-The sensors for the lamp posts have been ordered and The cables for the lamp posts have been installed.
+VS 3 foresees the installation of smart lighting to contribute to an inviting environment and encourage activities in the park.
+As of 2023, the sensors for the lamp posts have been ordered and the cables for the lamp posts have been installed.

-VS 4: Educating and engaging citizens to level-up their awareness of climate change and the importance of biodiversity
+VS 4: Educating and engaging citizens in the area to level up their awareness of climate change and the

-This Visionary Solution provides information, educational material, and interactive solutions to educate and engage citizens on the solutions in the park.
+VS 4 provides information, educational material, and interactive instruments to educate and engage citizens on the different VS implemented in the park.
 An information campaign will be addressed to nearby residents, pre-schools, schools, and city residents to impart knowledge about pilot goals, and to enable them to get project updates.
 Information signs in the park will help engage and educate visitors about the nature-based solutions.
 The design of the information signs was discussed and needed to be adjusted to fit the visual identity of the municipality.
-The designs will be completed during Winter 2022 so the signs themselves will be installed in the pilot area in Dpring 2023.
+The designs will be completed during Winter 2022 so the signs themselves will be installed in the pilot area in Spring 2023.
 A large bee hotel (for children playing) was installed in the framework of another project.

-VS 5: Creation of a space in the park with bee hotels/insect habitats, permanent school material (school in nature, bee hotels)
+VS 5: Creation of space in the park with bee hotels/insect habitats, permanent school-material

-This Visionary Solution provides open-air classrooms to young students so that they may receive education in natural settings.
-It includes creation of space in the park with bee hotels/insect habitats plus building material that students can use to create hotels/habitats, and permanent educational material such as signs about different species.
+VS 5 provides the deployment of open-air classrooms for young students so that educational activities can be organised in a natural setting.
+It includes the creation of a specific space in the park with bee hotels/insect habitats, as well as building material at the disposal of the students to use to create further hotels/habitats, and permanent educational material such as signs about different species.
 The outdoor classroom has been designed and ordered.
 It will be installed in the pilot area in spring 2023.
 Ground works have been done on the spot where the classroom will be built.